Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 ### Other Tasks in the Role

 #### "template-values-file"
 This task templates the helm values file depending on your use case requirements.
 This task has to be executed before the "jenkins" role stated above.

+"include_jenkins_value_file" variable specifies where the Jinja template can be found.

+A link to an example Jinja template: https://github.com/Dynatrace/ace-box/blob/dev/user-skel/ansible/roles/demo-quality-gates-jenkins/templates/demo-default-jobs.yml.j2

 ```yaml
 - set_fact: